coder-selvarajan/ios-knowledgebase/iOSdev/CodeSigning.md

 - To create a certificate
   - Goto [developer.apple.com](http://developer.apple.com)
   - Goto `Certificates, Identifiers & Profiles > Create a New Certificate`
-  - Under ‘Siftware’ select `Apple Development` and click ‘Continue’
+  - Under ‘Software’ select `Apple Development` and click ‘Continue’
   - In the next screen upload the generated CSR file then click ‘Continue’
   - Now we have the certificate
   - Click ‘Download’ button to download the certificate locally.
-The name would be ‘development.cer’.
-Double tab on it to install it on local Keychain access.
+The name would be `development.cer` Double tab on it to install it on local Keychain access.
 You may find the certificate under `login > My Certificates` tab
-  - The certificate name will be on the developer account name.
-Not the one we gave during CSR creation.
+  - The certificate name will be on the developer account name, not the one we gave during CSR creation.
 - Types of Certificates
   - Development - Used during development phase to install the app on our devices.
   - Distribution - This option is used to share the app with other people
     - Multiple ways of sharing with the distribution certificate
-      - Create an ad-hoc build and send the ipa file to other people
+      - Create an `ad-hoc` build and send the **ipa** file to other people
       - Third party - firebase distribution
       - Create enterprise builds with enterprise account and share
-      - Create app-store build and share via Test-Flight
+      - Create app-store build and share via **Test-Flight**
 - To share the certificate and the private key with the team, we can export them from keychain as a `p12` file.
 This file will have the certificate and the private key and it is protected with a password.
 Make sure you keep the password.
   - To import the certificate and the private key on the other machine, just transfer the `p12` file and double tap it and provide the password